rya-sge/access-denied/_posts/2024-11-19-convolutional-neural-networks-overview.md

 ## CNN Architectures and Variants

-CNNs have evolved with several specialized architectures that cater to different applications and optimize performance in unique ways.
+CNNs have evolved into several specialized architectures, each tuned for a different kind of task.

 Some of the most notable CNN architectures include: